tariq-eden/grants-process/README.md

 ## Directory Structure

-A (proposal for) the folders/sub-folder structure used to document the data collection and analysis conducted by RAT:
+A (proposal for) the folders/sub-folder structure used to document the data collection and analysis conducted by RAT based on a combination of recommended directory structure for a repository and the folder structure in repliCATS shared drive

 ### Archives

-- Files prepared for archival in a public repository
+Files prepared for archival in a public repository
+- PhaseOne_ArchiveFiles
+- PhaseTwo_ArchiveFiles

 ### Data

 - PrimaryData (including the source files we receive from the Data Management team, interview recordings etc.,).
 - PreparedData (source data prepared for analysis - including cleaned textual sources from the platform, interview transcriptions, etc.,).

-- Data Management (records of processes used for managing data within RAT).
+## Data Analysis (e.g., documentation for qualitative methods, analysis, practices, etc.,)
+- NVivo_CodingSummaries

-### Docs (Text Documents)
+### Docs (all other text documents)
 - Admin (e.g., meeting notes, timelines, etc.)
-- Records (e.g., process documentation for methods, analysis, project decisions and practices, etc.,)
 - Manuscripts (e.g., paper drafts)
 - Reports